- Work With USAID

 Potential alliance partners are expected to bring significant new resources, ideas, technologies, and/or partners to development activities.
 Successful proposals will mobilize private sector contributions, both cash and in-kind resources, on at least a one-to-one basis.

 How to Submit a Proposal under the APS

 There are three main steps to the application process:

 - Consult with Mission or Bureau/Technical Office Point of Contact regarding alliance idea;

-- Submit Concept Paper or Letter of Intent (see submission guidelines in 2013 GDA Annual Program Statement [PDF]) to Mission or Bureau/Technical Office for review and approval with an email copy to email@example.com; and
+- Submit Concept Paper (see submission guidelines in the 2016 GDA APS) to Mission or Bureau/Technical Office for review and approval with an email copy to firstname.lastname@example.org; and

 - If requested by the Mission or Bureau/Technical Office, submit a Full Application.

 For more information, check out our Frequently Asked Questions on the GDA APS application process.

 In addition, USAID Missions, Bureaus and Technical Offices can issue addenda under the APS.
 Addenda highlight specific development objectives and alliance programs the Mission, Bureau or Technical Office would like to support under the GDA APS.
 Alliances proposed in response to addenda must still comply with the terms and criteria outlined in the GDA APS.